top of page

 Jabez was the father of Jesse Beardslee, who took over the Homestead.
 Jesse, too, was very prosperous, as was his son Augustus.
 Augustus was the father of Jabez Dwight Beardslee, who was the father of Francis Dwight Beardslee, who was the father of G. William Beardslee.

 The Beardslee family was one of the most prominent families in Otsego and Chenango Counties.
 Much of the stone used to build St. Andrews Church in New Berlin came from The Beardslee Homestead.
 The Homestead featured over time a mill, a stone quarry, farmland, housing for workers, and more.
 For many poor growing seasons, the Beardslees were known to give away or sell below market their stocked food supplies, especially grain.
 During the Civil War, the Beardslees even sent a son to battle, Lt.
 Cyrus Hardaway, whose mother Mary Ann Hardaway had married widow Jesse Beardslee.
-Cyrus become a member of the distinguished Berdan's Sharpshooters Regimen, and when he returned to New York led a very successful business career.
+Cyrus become a member of the distinguished Berdan's Sharpshooters Regimen and fought in the Battles of Mechanicsville, 2nd Bull Run, Fredericksburg, and Gettysburg.
+When he returned to New York Cyrus led a very successful business career.
 His letters home from the Civil War battlefield are of historical importance.

 bottom of page